 - The Whole Policy: Look through the entire policy.
 From limitations to fine print and ambiguities you may want to clarify, this is your opportunity to make sure you know exactly what you get for your money.

 - Differences in Cover: What separates your top two options?
 Once you figure it out and clearly identify the differences in the details of the coverage, you’ll be on much better ground to make a decision.

 Do what it takes to get to the bottom of your situation.
 Perhaps creating a list of pros and cons for each policy might be best.
-You might want to think about any changes, such as switching to a new doctor, that your new health insurance may necessitate.
+You might want to think about any change that your new health insurance may necessitate.
 Maybe the reputation of the insurer can be the deciding factor, if you are having problems making a decision based on other criteria.

 Overall, comparing health insurance for your family can be made easier with a little organisation.
 Take it step by step to understand your needs and private health insurance options.
 Doing this systematically will help you to make the right decision.
 If you really can’t choose, consider seeking the help of an insurance professional for further guidance.

 Disclaimer: The above information is correct and current at the time of publication.

 Confused?
 Not sure if this applies to your situation?
 Phone us on 1300 643 355 for some free, no obligation advice!